albagon/thomasracer/README.md

 ## Contributing

-This repository is the result of my second project for [Udacity](https://www.udacity.com/)'s Intermediate JavaScript Nanodegree.
+This repository is the result of my last project for [Udacity](https://www.udacity.com/)'s Intermediate JavaScript Nanodegree.
 Therefore, all contributions are welcome.

 For details, please check out [CONTRIBUTING.md](CONTRIBUTING.md).